-Genesis formed a Diversity, Equity, and Inclusion (DEI) Committee to create the structural foundation for a diverse, equitable, and inclusive work environment.
+The company has a Diversity, Equity, and Inclusion (DEI) Committee which is tasked with creating and maintaining the structural foundation for an inclusive environment by developing methods that will facilitate a positive working culture.
 The Committee includes representatives from different areas and levels within our organization, and individuals with diverse identities and varied perspectives.
+The DEI Mission Statement is as follows: